About Us

 Eastside Utility District is governed by a Board of Commissioners consisting of three members; two from Hamilton County and one from Bradley County.
 Board members are appointed by the appropriate county mayor for the county in which the board member resides.
 Board members are appointed for a three year term and may serve for more than one term.
 The Board of Commissioners is the governing body for the utility district, establishing policies, approving and reviewing budgets, setting rates and issuing rulings on customer complaints which occasionally rise to that level.

-The Board meets on the second Thursday of each month at 10:00am at the business office located at 3018 Hickory Valley Road, adjacent to the Hamilton County School Board.
+The Board meets on the second Thursday of each month at 10:00 a.m. at the business office located at 3018 Claude Ramsey Parkway, adjacent to the Hamilton County School Board.
 The meetings are open to the public and anyone may address the Board provided they have previously been placed on the meeting agenda.
 Any customer who wishes to be placed on the agenda for an upcoming meeting may do so by contacting the General Manager a minimum of seven days prior to the upcoming meeting to initiate the request.

 Regulatory Oversight: